rapidclue/express-starter/README.md

-# A Node JS starter template with express and jest integration
+# A Node JS starter template
+This repository is starter template for getting started with express and jest integration quickly.

 ### Installation
 1. Clone this repository